epigen/DNAmeth500species/README.md

 -results_pipeline
 -results_analysis

 The *results_pipeline* folder should contain the per-species output of the RefFreeDMA.
-Most relevant files (deduced reference genome and methylation profiles) are shared and could be downloaded from the GEO repository under accession number GSE195869 or from the [supplemenary website](https://medical-epigenomics.org/papers/DNAmeth500species/).
+Most relevant files (deduced reference genome and methylation profiles) are shared and could be downloaded from the GEO repository under accession number GSE195869 or from the [supplementary website](https://medical-epigenomics.org/papers/DNAmeth500species/).

 The *results_analysis* folder contains the output of most of the scripts below.
-We also have provided the most relevant summary tables for download on the [supplemenary website](https://medical-epigenomics.org/papers/DNAmeth500species/).
+We also have provided the most relevant summary tables for download on the [supplementary website](https://medical-epigenomics.org/papers/DNAmeth500species/).

 00.0_init.R is the script, to initialize all further scripts, it will standardize settings, make annotations available, and set paths to data and scripts.
 A few absolute paths need to be adjusted and two environmental variables are required (they have to be visible by both Rscript and bash):